The third and final call for projects is now open! You have until July 24, 2020 (until noon), to submit your pilot projects!

 A budget of $35M has been apportioned for pilot project experimental technology (green infrastructure, resiliency improvements and green technology) and/or social innovation aimed at fighting climate change.

 Per-project maximum funding is one million dollars.
 Projects will be considered in three call-for-project periods.

-The second call for projects is now closed.
+The third Part 2 call for projects is now open.

 Pilot projects centred on social and/or technical innovation